-This parade of people in fancy dress goes all down the high-street, before the Dookers head down to the rocky beach for their drip in the cold waters.
-While it’s a charity fundraising event, the current organisers are changing £12 to take part, and capping the number of attendees, which is a shame, given the water wasn’t exactly full up and it’s meant to be a fun and community-focused event.
+This parade of people in fancy dress goes all down the high street before the Dookers head down to the rocky beach for their drip in the cold waters.
+While it’s a charity fundraising event, the current organisers are changing £12 to take part and capping the number of attendees, which is a shame, given the water wasn’t exactly full up and it’s meant to be a fun and community-focused event.

+If you don’t want to take part, as many (wise) people prefer to stay warm, you can grab a coffee and enjoy the madness from the sidelines.
 Over the hour or so, all these people charge into the water in their crazy costumes, and hopefully, it’s all worth it as the cold water washes the hangover away!

 Message from the Skies

 When: 1st January from dusk